 At Brock, I studied Gerard Eagan (The Skilled Helper), Humanistic Counselling (Maslow, Rogers), The Therapeutic Relationship (Petrûska Clarkson), Counselling for Grief and Loss (Kübler-Ross), Couselling for Children and Young Adults (Winnecott), the Psychodynamic Approach (Freud), Object Relations (Klein), Attachment Theory (Bowlby), R.E.B.T (Ellis), Transactional Analysis (Berne).

-At City College we study Rogers’ Client-centred Approach, Bowlby's Attachment Theory, and Dr Alan Schore's Modern Attachment Theory.
+At City College we studied Rogers’ Client-centred Approach, Bowlby's Attachment Theory, and Dr Alan Schore's Modern Attachment Theory.

 As the creative director of an international advertising agency, I counselled many new writers and art directors.
 As a film director and cinematographer in New York City I counselled actors, crews and 'wannabe', directors, launching many to great heights.
 As the skipper of a small boat I counselled many crews crossing oceans for the first time in their lives.
 When I took early retirement many friends suggested I teach or counsel people.
 I listened.
 Studying to be a professional counseller has been a positive, life-changing experience.
 My objective was to qualify as a clinical psychotherapist.
 I'm that now.